nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_workflow.md

 <img src="_pages/functional_spec/img/ServiceDiscovery2.png">

 An ASID is used to obtain the endpoint for booking into the Provider system.
+The DoS service ID would be used to identify the appointment schedule in the Provider system.

 ## Endpoint Discovery